alireza787b/smart-wifi-manager/README.md

 - **Background Operation:** Once installed, it runs in the background, so you don't have to manually manage your Wi-Fi connections.
 - **Real-time Updates:** If you add or remove networks from your list, the tool will automatically recognize the changes.
 - **Reliability:** Ensures your device stays connected to the best possible network, improving internet connectivity and performance.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request for any improvements or bug fixes.

+## License

+This project is licensed under the [Apache License 2.0](LICENSE).

+## Support

+If you encounter any issues or have questions, feel free to open an issue in the repository.